mpomarlan/skram/README.md

-# skram
+# SKRAM: SKematic (Cognitive) Robot Abstract Machine

-SKematic Robot Abstract Machine
+An extension of CRAM to cover some higher-level actions and natural language interfaces.